Fixing the Sunroof

 Male Pin for sunroof motor connector: N-017-564-1

 Pro Tip: As it happened, I had a rip in my drivers seat so I pulled it out to go to the auto leather specialist.
 Having the driver's seat out made working on the sunroof much easier.
 If you're tall I would defintely consider removing it.
+Otherwise, moving the driver's seat all the way forward so you can lean back in the back seat works ok.
+YMMV

 I used a trim tool to get up between the headliner and sunroof panel since I could not move the sunroof at all, even manually with the crank.
-When you are not trying to manually move the roof, always sure that the screw on the gearbox is tight.
+When you are not trying to manually move the roof, always sure that the screw on the gearbox is in snugly.
 It is what enables the motor and gearbox to engage properly so if it is out or loose you will have issues.
 It may sound obvious or dumb perhaps, but it can happen in the middle of a job. (ask me how I know...)

 Trim tools are really handy.
 This one is great for all kinds of hidden clips as seen on doors, bumper trim, etc. The angle made it a good solution here.
 I found one spot that was loose enough to pop out and then just moved across from there.
-There are only snaps on the leading edge.
+There are only clips on the leading edge.

 The guide with the plastic sleeve (above).
 It also seems to have grease in it.

 The plastic collars around the guide mount "captive nuts" rotate to move the roof panel up and down so it closes nice and evenly.
 Easy to adjust as needed when you put it back together.
 I wound up needing mine all the way tight to get the panel even.
+I am guessing that this is because I replaced the missing felt that sits under the wind deflector.

 Next, rotate this sping loaded clip out of the way so you can remove the cable guide.
 It has two pieces, a flat metal bit that supports it and then the actual guide piece that connects to the part that slides along the track.
 Once the guides and cable ends are unbolted, the panel can come out.
 (2x7MM bolts)